 WHY DOES CASTLETON HAVE A LICENSING PROGRAM?

-Castleton established a licensing program in an effort to protect and control the university's trademarks and to maximize the exposure that the university receives through the sale of merchandise to consumers in the retail marketplace.
+Castleton established a licensing program in an effort to protect and control the university's trademarks and to maximize the exposure that the university receives from the sale of merchandise to consumers in the retail marketplace.

 Please direct any questions regarding Castleton’s trademark licensing program, artwork approval, and obtaining access to Castleton’s logos to: